MousaZa/library-app-go/README.md

 ## License

-Project Title is released under the MIT License.
+This project is released under the MIT License.
 See the **[LICENSE](https://www.github.com/MousaZa/library-app-go/blob/main/LICENSE)** file for details.

 ## Contact